 - Symptoms that hurt the individual’s ability to function socially, at school or work, or other areas of life

-Traditional therapies are limited to medication and behavioral therapy, both of which can provide some assistance with the wide range of challenges someone on the spectrum of autism might encounter.
-Neurofeedback has shown great promise as a tool to help patients on the spectrum with various symptoms, including speech, motor and sensory integration issues, and sociability.
+Traditional therapies are limited to medication and behavioral therapies, both of which can provide some assistance with the wide range of challenges someone on the spectrum of autism might encounter.
+Modalities can include social skills training, speech therapy, and cognitive behavioral therapy.
+Medication may also be given in more severe cases, including selective serotonin reuptake inhibitors (SSRIs), antipsychotic drugs, and stimulants.